Nature Around

 After |

-Boat house heavily lopsided, interior fillled with
+Boat House heavily lopsided, interior

-tons of rocks.
+fillled with tons of rocks.

 |

-Structure trued and secured, all rocks removed.
+Structure trued and secured, all rocks

+removed.
 External struts were removed later.

 |

-Boat house south wall partly collapsed (later yet
+Boat House south wall partly collapsed

-through.
+boards rotted through.

 |

-Collapsed wall parts reinstalled, rotting roof
+Collapsed wall parts reinstalled, rotting

-boards replaced, walkway cleared of lots of rocks.
+roof boards replaced, walkway partly cleared of

 |

-The old lighthouse: heavy overgrowth, roofs partly
+The old Lighthouse: heavy overgrowth,

-totally rusty, lantern room, staircase and chimneys
+metal structures totally rusty, lantern room, staircase

-open to precipitation.
+and chimneys open to precipitation.

 |

-Shrub removed, tree branches cut, walkways cleared,
+Shrub removed, tree branches cut, walkways

-lantern room boarded up; metal structures chipped and
+cleared, lantern room boarded up; metal structures

-painted, chimneys capped, leaking roof sections waterproofed.
+chipped and painted, chimneys capped, leaking roof

 |

-Exterior of the cast-iron lantern room, all
+Exterior of the cast-iron lantern room,

 |

-Lantern room after chipping, sanding, priming
+Lantern room after chipping, sanding,

-and painting.
-Nine broken windows were boarded
+priming and painting.
+Nine broken windows

-up.
+were boarded up.

 |

-The oil house with rusty roof and door and
+The Oil House with rusty roof

-thick humus.
+buried under thick humus.

 |

-Oil house roof and door chipped, primed and painted,
+Oil House roof and door chipped, primed

-brick walls painted, walkways freed of brush and humus.
+and painted, brick walls painted, walkways freed

 |

-Back yard of the Assistant Keepers' Quarters
+Back yard of the Assistant Keepers'

-before clearing (August 2006).
+Quarters before clearing (August 2006).

 |